-The CERT Division works closely with the Department of Homeland Security (DHS) to meet mutually set goals in areas such as data collection and mining, statistics and trend analysis, computer and network security, incident management, insider threat, software assurance, and more.
+Working together, DHS and the CERT Division meet mutually set goals in areas such as data collection and mining, statistics and trend analysis, computer and network security, incident management, insider threat, software assurance, and more.
 The results of this work include exercises, courses, and systems that were designed, implemented, and delivered to DHS and its customers as part of the SEI's mission to transition SEI capabilities to the public and private sectors and improve the practice of cybersecurity.

 Our diverse group of researchers, software engineers, security analysts, and digital intelligence specialists relies on both theoretical and empirical knowledge to understand security problems.
 In addition to our scientific research, collecting actual, real-world data helps us to gain insight into the current climate.
 By analyzing network traffic, we can help organizations to identify patterns that may indicate attacks.